Strategic Grants

 Read more

-Wallenberg Initiatives in Forest Research– WIRFORCE
+Wallenberg Initiatives in Forest Research– WIFORCE

 WIFORCE is a comprehensive basic research program that address complex questions like how to secure long term, sustainable forestry, and biological diversity of the forest in a changing climate.
 The initiative spans from the diversity within individual species to the diversity of entire forest landscapes.